Website Type Depends On Skill, Need, Budget

 - You need or want a web presence very quickly – usually in a matter of weeks.

 - You are okay with a design that might look similar to other websites.
-There are some creative templates, though, to help your site stand out.
+There are some creative themes, though, to help your site stand out.

 - You need your website to be portable.
 If the person or company that built your site is no longer in business, you still have access to your site.
 The files also can be transferred to another host.

-- You or someone in your company knows how to customize a template.
+- You or someone in your company knows how to customize a theme.

 - You or someone in your company can provide the majority of technical support.